C-N-G/swtc/docs/Secrets Within the Compound Wiki/Roles/Subversive/Antagonist/Traitor.md

 # How to Narrate
 - The first night that the Traitor is in play wake up the Traitor.
 Tell them 3 [[Role|roles]] that are not in-play.
 Send them back to sleep.
 - Each night, after the first, wake up the Traitor.
 Ask them to choose a player.
 Send them back to sleep.
 Mark their choice as dead.
-At the start of the following day announce which player died at night.
+At the start of the following day, announce which player died at night.

 # Additional Information